Pneumonia In Babies: Symptoms, Diagnosis, Risks & Treatment

 4. Can a baby have pneumonia without fever?

 Yes, babies can have pneumonia without fever.
-In such cases, the baby may usually display other symptoms of the condition, such as gastrointestinal symptoms and cough.
+In such cases, there may be signs of other symptoms of the condition, such as gastrointestinal symptoms and cough in babies.

 Pneumonia in babies can be life-threatening if left untreated.
 It may also impair their growth and development.
 The condition is more common in children below two years, exposed to second-hand smoke, or having weak immunity.
 However, keeping an eye on symptoms such as persistent cough, difficult breathing, and loss of appetite and seeing a doctor for a detailed diagnosis and treatment would help.
 According to the World Health Organization, you can prevent pneumonia in children with “simple interventions, low-cost, low-tech medication, and care”.
 Also, as babies grow older, they are less prone to pneumonia, as their immunity gets stronger.